-Dislikes: narrow-mindedness, smelly people (including too much perfume!), crowds.
+Dislikes: narrow-mindedness, smelly people (including too much perfume!), crowds, double standards.

 Learning: Fashion Design with Retail Management BA (Hons) First Class, Google Squared Online Certificate in Digital Marketing, MSc in Mental Health Recovery and Social Inclusion.
 Currently battling through a PhD researching the mental well-being of female perceived autistic people.